osburn-sharp/jellog/README.md

 * provides a 'puts' method to enable apps to output to either console or log (e.g foreground vs background);
 * returns logged messages, e.g. to cascade into exceptions
-* simple log level control.
+* simple log level control;
+* proxy class that responds to same methods and outputs to stderr

 **GitHub:** [https://github.com/osburn-sharp/jellog](https://github.com/osburn-sharp/jellog)